Overview

 Take me to the ocean

-The Atlantic coast is largely made up of long sandy beaches; coastal towns and villages, such as La Rochelle, Les Sables d'Olonne and Rochefort, have tended to spread along behind the shoreline, but in many parts, the beaches are backed by a band of pine forests, and can be remarkably uncrowded even in summer.
+The Atlantic coast is largely made up of long sandy beaches.
+Coastal towns and villages, such as La Rochelle, Les Sables d'Olonne, and Rochefort, have spread along the shoreline, but in many parts, the beaches are backed by a band of pine forests and can be remarkably uncrowded even in summer.

 Everything stated in itinerary above including all meals (except where otherwise noted) plus beer or wine with dinner